sweeneychris/TheiaSfM/docs/source/sfm.rst

 In addition to typical getter/setter methods for the camera parameters, the :class:`Camera` class also defines several helper functions:.

-.. function:: bool InitializeFromProjectionMatrix(const int image_width, const int image_height, const Matrix3x4d projection_matrix)
+.. function:: bool Camera::InitializeFromProjectionMatrix(const int image_width, const int image_height, const Matrix3x4d projection_matrix)

     Initializes the camera intrinsic and extrinsic parameters from the projection matrix by decomposing the matrix with a RQ decomposition.